https://www.slab.org.uk/guidance/other-rights-and-facilities-2/

 You must ensure that you ask your client about all potential sources of funding before applying for legal aid.
 If we discover that such funding exists and this was not brought our attention, we will consider terminating any grant of children’s legal aid.

-Appeals to the Sheriff Appeal Court and Court of Session
+2011 Act appeals to the Sheriff Appeal Court and Court of Session

-Appeals to the Sheriff Appeal Court and Court of Session
+2011 Act appeals to the Sheriff Appeal Court and Court of Session

-Read about the statutory tests for applying for legal aid for appeals to the Sheriff Appeal Court and Court of Session (where your client is a child)
+Read about the statutory tests for applying for legal aid for appeals to the Sheriff Appeal Court and Court of Session (where your client is a child).

-Appeals to the Sheriff Appeal Court and Court of Session
+2011 Act appeals to the Sheriff Appeal Court and Court of Session

 Read about the statutory tests for appeals to the Sheriff Appeal Court or Court of Session where your client is a relevant person/deemed relevant person.

-Appeals to the Sheriff Appeal Court and Court of Session
+2011 Act appeals to the Sheriff Appeal Court and Court of Session

-View the legal aid criteria for appeals to Sheriff Appeal Court/Court of Session when your client is seeking deemed relevant person status or has been un-deemed
+View the legal aid criteria for appeals to Sheriff Appeal Court/Court of Session when your client is seeking deemed relevant person status or has been undeemed

-Appeals to the Sheriff Appeal Court and Court of Session
+2011 Act appeals to the Sheriff Appeal Court and Court of Session

-Appeals to the Sheriff Appeal Court and Court of Session
+2011 Act appeals to the Sheriff Appeal Court and Court of Session

 Find out how to get legal aid when an appeal has been successful and the Sheriff Appeal Court/Court of Session have remitted back to the sheriff for disposal.